jlries61/SPM_Model_Database/README.md

 * Perl 5.
 The minimum version used for testing thus far is 5.28.2, but the language is intended to be generic.
 * PostgreSQL.
 The system is being developed with version 11.4, but older ones will probably work.
 * SPM Ultra (non-GUI) 8.3 or higher.
 This is proprietary software that must be licenced from [Salford Systems](https://www.salford-systems.com/products/spm).
 It should be stressed that GUI SPM will not work for this purpose.
-* A Korn compatible shell to run the example scripts.
+* A POSIX compatible shell to run the example scripts.

 The following Perl modules are used:

 * boolean
+* English
 * File::Basename
 * File::Temp
 * Getopt::Long